ClusterM/fdskey/README.md

 ## Flashing the firmware
 There are five TH pads (actually 6 but 1 is unused) on the PCB to connect a ST-Link programmer (GND, VCC, SWD, SWCLK and NRST).
 First, you need to write the bootloader - **bootloader.bin** file.
-Then you can put the main firmware file - **fdskey.bin** on your SD card (FAT/FAT32/exFAT formatted) and hold all four buttons on power-on, e.g. connect FDSKey to RAM adaptor, hold buttons and turn a Famicom on.
+Use a programmer and write it to the **0x08000000** address (start of the flash memory).
+Then you can put the main firmware file - **FdsKey.bin** on your SD card (FAT/FAT32/exFAT formatted) and hold all four buttons on power-on, e.g. connect FDSKey to RAM adaptor, hold buttons and turn a Famicom on.
 You can use the same method to update the main firmware in the future without additional hardware.
+You can also use a programmer and write it to the **0x08020000** address.

 After the first boot, press and hold the **left** button on the main menu screen for 3 seconds to access the service menu.
 There, you can select the OLED display controller type (change it if the display shows a corrupted image) and check some system information.